 Waterproofing

-For most riders in the UK, waterproofing is an important factor in choosing the right bag.
+For most riders in the UK, waterproofing is an essential factor in choosing the right bag.

-If your phone and wallet are going in there, they need to be protected; look for bum bags with a roll-top closing or an inner waterproof pocket.
+If your phone and wallet are going in there, they must be protected; look for bum bags with a roll-top closing or an inner waterproof pocket.

 Alternatives